Reduce time to hire: 12 proven tactics

 5. Nail down your careers page

-You’ve got to sell it enough so that it generates interest in applying, or candidates will drop off and time to hire will suffer as a result of fewer applications and less suitable candidates.
+You’ve got to sell it enough so that it generates interest in applying, or candidates will drop off, and time to hire will suffer as a result of fewer applications and less suitable candidates.

-Quick tip: You should be looking at the conversion rate of your careers page from visitor to applicant.
+A quick tip: You should be looking at the conversion rate of your careers page from visitor to applicant.

 6. Provide a great candidate experience

-An example: KPMG New Zealand managed to simultaneously enhance their candidate experience and decrease their time to hire by a whopping 35 percent [5].
+For example, KPMG New Zealand managed to simultaneously enhance their candidate experience and decrease their time to hire by a whopping 35 percent [5].

 7. Invest in a good Application Tracking System (ATS)